-The implementing provisions, paradoxically, precede the latest reform of the CPC, given that they are contained in Presidential Decree no. 123 of 13 February 2001.
-This Decree envisages the creation of a system known as 'dominio giustizia', made up of the collection of hardware and software resources which serve as the basis for electronic activity in the field of Justice, and within it, the 'sistema informatico civile' is envisaged, as a part of the aforementioned system, focussing on the electronic process of civil proceedings [article 1, sections e) and f)].
-The civil computerized system must be structured in such a way as to ensure the identification of the judicial office and the case, the identification of the notice of the action, and the automatic authorization of the lawyer and the court officials.
+The implementing provisions, paradoxically, precede the latest reform of the CPC, given that they are contained in Presidential Decree no. 123 of 13 February 2001.21 This Decree envisages the creation of a system known as 'dominio giustizia', made up of the collection of hardware and software resources which serve as the basis for electronic activity in the field of Justice, and within it, the 'sistema informatico civile' is envisaged, as a part of the aforementioned system, focussing on the electronic process of civil proceedings [article 1, sections e) and f)].
+The civil computerized system must be structured in such a way as to ensure the identification of the judicial office and the case, the identification of the party introducing, amending, or notifying an action, the effective receipt of the notice of the action, and the automatic authorization of the lawyer and the court officials.
 In fact, access to the civil computerized system is only allowed to the lawyers of the parties and the court officials (article 3).